anastasia-spb/OoDTool/README.md

   > * Error: Could not run 'aten::*' with arguments from the 'CUDA' backend.
   >   Solution - use CPU:
   >   ```bash
-  >   pip install oodtool --extra-index-url "https://gitlab.cognitivepilot.com/api/v4/projects/347/packages/pypi/simple" --extra-index-url "https://download.pytorch.org/whl/cpu"
+  >   pip install -e . --extra-index-url "https://download.pytorch.org/whl/cpu"
   >   ```

 Example dataset can be found [here](./example_data/DogsCats)